ncase/nutshell/words/words.md

 <iframe width="750" height="300" src="indexpage/splash.html" data-splash="yes"></iframe>

-**Nutshell** is a tool to make "expandable explanations", like this!
-They can even be [:recursive](#Recursion). (← click me 👆) This lets your readers learn only the details they need, just-in-time, always-in-context.
+**Nutshell** is a tool to make "expandable, embeddable explanations", like this!
+They can even be [:recursive](#Recursion). (← click me 👆) This lets your readers learn what they need, just-in-time, always-in-context.

+What's more, **you can embed explanations from _other_ webpages and authors, even stuff written _before_ Nutshell was made!** (Example: a snippet from [:my pretentious 2014 blog post](https://blog.ncase.me/explorable-explanations/#ProceduralRhetoric).)
+This works because Nutshell doesn't require writing in a new format – just good ol' headings, paragraphs, and links.
+This way, you don't have to write all your expandable explanations from scratch: you can just build upon others', and others can build upon yours.

-Unlike links, Nutshell lets you include *only* the snippet you need, not the whole page.
-Plus, instead of being lost in a jungle of new tabs, your reader stays on one page, keeping their flow of reading.
+But why not links?
+Well, unlike links, Nutshell lets you include *only* the snippet you need, not the whole page.
+And instead of a jungle of new tabs, your reader stays on one page, keeping their flow of reading.
 Even if you [:interrupt a sentence](#Interruption), Nutshell recaps the sentence afterwards, so your reader never loses context.

-Unlike [:Wikipedia's "Hover to Preview Article" feature](#HoverToPreview), **you can re-use explanations from other websites and authors, _even stuff that was written long ago!_** (Example: a snippet from [:my pretentious 2014 blog post](https://blog.ncase.me/explorable-explanations/#ProceduralRhetoric).)
-This works because Nutshell doesn't require writing in a new format – just the good ol' headings, paragraphs, and links you're used to.

 *But wait, there's more!* It's not just text & pictures you can embed!
 You can also embed [:interactive playthings](indexpage/malicious.html#InteractivePlay), [:YouTube videos](https://www.youtube.com/watch?v=i_RLYSaPvak), and – hey, why not – [:Wikipedia articles](https://en.wikipedia.org/wiki/Catgirl).
 (That includes [:other languages](https://fr.wikipedia.org/wiki/Baguette_(pain)) and [:Simple Wikipedia](https://simple.wikipedia.org/wiki/Universe), too!)

-So: whether you're writing a blog, a news article, a glossary, educational material, or code documentation...
+So: whether you're writing a blog, a news article, a glossary, educational material, code documentation, etc...
 I hope Nutshell helps you help _your_ readers.

 Bite-sized, yet nutritious.
 Let's get crackin' with Nutshell!